 In a city as famous as San Francisco, it's hard to image that there are still a few hidden gems.
 But there still are some and I'm here to help you find them.
 Many are easy to find in the heart of the city and easy to find.
 However, a few are off the beaten path, but they are worth the time and effort to find them.

 All attractions and activities on this list are open to the public.

 Many people stop by City Hall to admire its gorgeous golden dome, but they don't realize they are welcome to also take a look inside.

-After you enter, you can take a look at the interior of the dome (from the first floor), its beautiful marble staircase.
+After you enter, you can take a look at the interior of the dome (from the first floor) and its beautiful marble staircase.
 You will also find the head of a 70-foot statue that was part of the last City Hall (destroyed during the 1906 earthquake and fire).

 Some of my favorite times to visit are during the winter months when the Magnolias are in bloom (December - March) and in the late spring when several flowers show their beautiful colors (April - May).

 Address: 1199 9th Avenue in Golden Gate Park